pjrclarke/snap/readme.md

 ![Game](readmefiles/gameone.png)

 When selecting these cards, the user is offered a few things to immerse them.
-Firstly, we have a smooth flipping of the cards, colourful and fun numbers on different coloured backgrounds and fun little sound effects (my four year old son laughed so confirmation that it works) which are different dependant on whether you select the right match or wrong match.
+Firstly, we have a smooth flipping of the cards, colourful and fun numbers on different coloured backgrounds and fun little sound effects (my four year old son laughed so confirmation that it works) which are different depending on whether you select the right match or wrong match.

 ![During the Game](readmefiles/gametwo.png)